beeware/briefcase/docs/en/how-to/upgrading/upgrade-from-v0.2.md

 artefact; and, if you provided the `-s` argument, would also start the app.

-Briefcase v0.3 uses its own `briefcase` entry point, with [subcommands](reference/commands) to perform specific functions:
+Briefcase v0.3 uses its own `briefcase` entry point, with [subcommands][command-reference] to perform specific functions:

 - `briefcase new` - Bootstrap a new project (generating a